devfile/registry/README.md

 - Stack name
 - Why the refresh is needed
 - Why the refresh cannot wait until the next regularly scheduled refresh
+- The `/area registry` string somewhere in the issue description, so that the `area/registry` label gets added.

 ## Developing

 ### Prerequisites

-- Golang 1.13.x or higher
+- Golang 1.13.x or later
-- Docker
+- Docker 17.06 or later
 - Git

 ### Build